SoK: Differential Privacies: Scope and related work

-In this work we focused on DP variants/extensions typically used in the \emph{global model}, in which a central entity has access to the whole dataset.
+In this book we focused on DP modifications typically used in the ``global model'', in which a central entity has access to the whole dataset.
 It is also possible to use DP in other contexts, without formally changing the definition.
-The main alternative is the \emph{local model}, where each individual randomizes their own data before sending it to an aggregator.
-This model is used e.g.\ by Google~\cite{erlingsson2014rappor}, Apple~\cite{apple2017dp}, or Microsoft~\cite{ding2017collecting}.
-Another option is the \emph{shuffled model}~\cite{bittau2017prochlo}, which falls in-between the local and global models.
+The main alternative is the ``local model'', where each individual randomizes their own data before sending it to an aggregator.
+This model is surveyed in \cite{yang2020local}, and formally introduced in \cite{duchi2013local}.

-Some definitions we listed actually were presented in the local model, such as $d_\datasets$-privacy~\cite{chatzikokolakis2013broadening}, geo-indistinguishability~\cite{andres2013geo}, earth mover's Pr~\cite{fernandes2018generalized}, location Pr~\cite{elsalamouny2016differential}, profile-based DP~\cite{geumlek2019profile}, divergence DP and smooth DP from~\cite{barber2014privacy}, utility-optimized DP~\cite{kawamoto2019allerton}, and extended DP, distribution Pr, and extended distribution Pr from~\cite{kawamoto2019esorics}.
-Besides these, a handful of other local DP definitions are mentioned below; a longer discussion can be found in the full version of this work (soon to be uploaded to ArXiv\footnote{\url{https://arxiv.org/abs/1906.01337}}).
+Many definitions we listed were initially presented in the local model, such as $d_\datasets$-privacy \cite{chatzikokolakis2013broadening}, geo-indistinguishability \cite{andres2013geo}, earth mover's Pr \cite{fernandes2018generalized}, location Pr \cite{elsalamouny2016differential}, profile-based DP \cite{geumlek2019profile}, input-discriminative DP \cite{gu2020providing}, divergence DP and smooth DP from \cite{barber2014privacy}, and extended DP, distribution Pr, and extended distribution Pr from \cite{kawamoto2019esorics}.
+Below, we list the definitions that are the same as previously listed definitions, but used in a different attacker setting; the list also includes alternatives to the local and global models.